payalsin/F5-ACI-Labs/AppCenter-dcloud-workingdraft_pureansible/docs/ansible_tower_walkthrough.rst

 |

 Next lets look at the credentials.
-Here is where we will define the credentials to be used to login to the APIC
+The credentials used to login to the APIC are already defined here.

 Click on 'Credentials' on the left hand pane.
 Click on 'apic1'